mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - The image format will be determined from the selected file.
 - The absolute path to the directory will be determined from the selected file.

+## Handling multiple stacks in dialogues
+This is a consequence of being able to load multiple stack inside the program.
+How does the user select on which stack to apply the operation?

+This produces problems when trying to sync in after a window has been closed.
+The naive approach of keeping them in a list does not work, as it would require every stack window to know it's position inside the list, but if the one that is close is _not_ the last, they all get out of sync.
+Thus it's going to be a nightmare to implement and test.

+The current desing for the solution is to generate a unique ID for each stack, and store that plus a reference to the stack object in a dictionary.
+Qt provides `closeEvent` which is triggered when the user clicks the `X` button.
+Each stack window will know it's own unique ID, and then deletion (and sync) is just a `del dict[uid]`.

+To answer the initial question, building the selection for the user is now just a matter of iterating the dict and getting the (user friendly) name, not the uuid, and displaying that.

+The unique ID will be generated using python's `uuid` package.

+A future upgrade on this will take into account which is the _current focus_ of the user, and when applying an operation will automatically select _that_ stack as the default choice.

 ## Visualisation
 Visualisation will be done using Matplotlib.
 Each stack will be a separate part of a QDockWidget, so the users will be able to arrange the visualised stacks in any way they want.
 This also means that there can be more than one stack loaded at a time.